Bran, Brașov: History

 The Teutonic Order began building a wooden fort called Dietrichstein here early in the 13th century.
 After the fort's destruction in 1242 by Mongols ("Tatars"), King Sigismund of Hungary ordered a stone castle to be built in 1377, while the settlement of Bran began to develop nearby.
 Positioned high atop a steep cliff, the castle guarded a strategic trade route between Transylvania and Wallachia.
 In 1498, Bran came under the jurisdiction of Brașov.

 After the Ottoman Empire defeated the Kingdom of Hungary in the 16th century, Bran became part of the Eastern Hungarian Kingdom and the Principality of Transylvania, which eventually became part of the Habsburg monarchy.
 In 1804 the commune became part of the Austrian Empire along with the Grand Principality of Transylvania, and in 1867 the Hungarian section of the Austro-Hungarian Empire.
-It became part of the Kingdom of Romania following World War I.

-After Transylvania became part of Romania, Bran Castle (that was owned by the city of Brașov) was gifted to Queen Marie by the Brașov magistrate.
+The Hungarian names of the villages were Törcsvár for Bran (cf. Törzburg), Porta for Poarta, Kispredeál (lit.
+'Little Predeal') for Predeluț, Simon for Șimon, and Szohodol for Sohodol.

+In the wake of the First World War, Transylvania became part of Romania.
+On 1 December 1920, the citizenry of the historically Saxon city of Kronstadt (Brașov), represented by the city council under mayor Karl Schnell, presented the castle as a gift to Queen Marie of Romania.
 The queen transformed it into a royal residence in the 1920s, and today it is one of Romania's most popular visitor sites.
 It is open to tourists, who can view the inside alone or as part of a guided tour.

-Outside the castle is an open-air museum with traditional Romanian farm houses and manufacturing facilities.
+Outside the castle is an open-air museum with traditional Romanian farm houses and manufacturing facilities from the Bran region.
+As of 2024-2025, due to an ongoing trial regarding land property rights, the houses could only be visited from outside.